 An aqueous internal standard is added to the specimen.
-The extract is evaporated and reconstituted prior to injection onto a liquid chromatography tandem mass spectrometry (LC-MS/MS) system.
-The ratios of the extracted peak areas of glutaric acid, ethylmalonic acid, and methylsuccinic acid to their respective internal standards as determined by LC-MS/MS are used to calculate the concentration of each analyte in the sample.
-(Unpublished Mayo method)
+The supernatant is evaporated under heated nitrogen, and the residue is then reconstituted prior to injection onto a liquid chromatography tandem mass spectrometry (LC-MS/MS).
+The ratios of the extracted peak areas of glutaric acid, ethylmalonic acid, and methylsuccinic acid to their respective internal standards as determined by LC-MS/MS are used to calculate the concentration of each analyte in the sample.(Unpublished Mayo method)